Micrasterias jenneri Ralfs, 1848

 Micrasterias-jenneri

-Fig. 2: Micrasterias jenneri.
-A part of the specimen as shown in fig. 1 a-b in detail.
+Fig. 2 a-b: Micrasterias jenneri.
+L = 156 µm.
+The same specimen as shown in fig. 1 a-b in brightfield illumination.
 Obj.
-100 X.
+60 X.

 Micrasterias-jenneri

 Fig. 3: Micrasterias jenneri.
-A specimen in darkfield illumination.
+A specimen found in July 2004 in darkfield illumination.
 Obj.
 40 X.